starcitizen-lug/knowledge-base/wiki/Home.md

 ### Game Updates
 > [!tip]
 > (Aug 24, 2024) **Launcher 2.0 Migration**
+> - There are still some isses with the 2.0 launcher.
+The old launcher will continue to work while those issues get sorted out.
+If you want to try the 2.0 launcher anyway, you can use the steps below
 > - Requires Wine Staging 9.4+ or Proton GE 9-5+ runner
 >   - Wine Staging can be easily installed from the Kron4ek runner source in the [LUG Helper](https://github.com/starcitizen-lug/lug-helper)
 > - Probably requires the latest git release of winetricks for the powershell patches